Jats: Military

 Many Jat people serve in the Indian Army, including the Jat Regiment, Sikh Regiment, Rajputana Rifles and the Grenadiers, where they have won many of the highest military awards for gallantry and bravery.
 Jat people also serve in the Pakistan Army especially in the Punjab Regiment.

 The Jat people were designated by officials of the British Raj as a "martial race", which meant that they were one of the groups whom the British favoured for recruitment to the British Indian Army.
-This was a designation created by administrators that classified each ethnic group as either "martial" or "non-martial": a "martial race" was typically considered brave and well built for fighting, whilst the remainder were those whom the British believed to be unfit for battle because of their sedentary lifestyles.
+This was a designation created by administrators that classified each ethnic group as either "martial" or "non-martial": a "martial race" was typically considered brave and well built for fighting, while the remainder were those whom the British believed to be unfit for battle because of their sedentary lifestyles.
 However, the martial races were also considered politically subservient, intellectually inferior, lacking the initiative or leadership qualities to command large military formations.
 The British had a policy of recruiting the martial Indians from those who has less access to education as they were easier to control.
 According to modern historian Jeffrey Greenhunt on military history, "The Martial Race theory had an elegant symmetry.
 Indians who were intelligent and educated were defined as cowards, while those defined as brave were uneducated and backward".
 According to Amiya Samanta, the martial race was chosen from people of mercenary spirit (a soldier who fights for any group or country that will pay him/her), as these groups lacked nationalism as a trait.
 The Jats participated in both World War I and World War II, as a part of the British Indian Army.
 In the period subsequent to 1881, when the British reversed their prior anti-Sikh policies, it was necessary to profess Sikhism in order to be recruited to the army because the administration believed Hindus to be inferior for military purposes.

 The Indian Army admitted in 2013 that the 150-strong Presidential Bodyguard comprises only people who are Hindu Jats, Jat Sikhs and Hindu Rajputs.
 Refuting claims of discrimination, it said that this was for "functional" reasons rather than selection based on caste or religion.

-Religious beliefs
+Religion

+Jats practice several religions, primarily Hinduism, Sikhism, and Islam.
+In India, large numbers of Jats are Hindu, concentrated in Rajasthan, Haryana, Uttar Pradesh, and Madhya Pradesh.
+Hindu Jats also pray to their dead ancestors, a practice which is called Jathera.
+Sikh Jats forms a significant portion of the Sikh population in Punjab, and some scholars have linked Sikh military traditions to the community’s agrarian and martial background.
+In Pakistan, most Jats are Muslim.

 Deryck O. Lodrick estimates religion-wise break-up of Jats as follows: 47% Hindus, 33% Muslims, and 20% Sikhs.

-Jats pray to their dead ancestors, a practice which is called Jathera.
+In the region of Punjab more specifically, as per a 1921 census held in British India, 47% were Muslims, 33% were Sikhs and 19% were Hindus.